Yulia Tymoshenko: Opposition and 2006 parliamentary election

 The Party of Regions announced an ultimatum to the coalition demanding that parliamentary procedures be observed, asking that membership in parliamentary committees be allocated in proportion to seats held by each fraction, and demanding chairmanship in certain Parliamentary committees as well as Governorships in the administrative subdivisions won by the Party of Regions.
 The Party of Regions complained that the coalition agreement deprived the Party of Regions and the communists of any representation in the executive and leadership in parliamentary committees, while in the local regional councils won by the Party of Regions the coalition parties were locked out of all committees as well.

 Members from the Party of Regions blocked the parliament from 29 June through 6 July.

 After lengthy negotiations, SPU suddenly pulled out of the Coalition and joined the alliance with the Party of Regions and the Communist Party of Ukraine.
-Oleksandr Moroz assured that the team of Viktor Yushchenko was conducting secret negotiations with the Party of Regions.
-According to that deal, Viktor Yanukovych was supposed to become the speaker, while Yuriy Yekhanurov kept the prime minister portfolio.
+Moroz assured that the team of Yushchenko was conducting secret negotiations with the Party of Regions.
+According to that deal, Yanukovych was supposed to become the speaker, while Yuriy Yekhanurov kept the prime minister portfolio.
 These negotiations were conducted by Yekhanurov himself upon Yushchenko's request.
 Later, Yekhanurov admitted this fact in his interview with the "Ukrainska Pravda" website.

-Following the surprise nomination of Oleksandr Moroz from the Socialist Party of Ukraine as the Rada speaker and his subsequent election late on 6 July with the support of the Party of Regions, the "Orange coalition" collapsed.
+Following the surprise nomination of Moroz as the Rada speaker and his subsequent election late on 6 July with the support of the Party of Regions, the "Orange coalition" collapsed.
 (Poroshenko had withdrawn his candidacy and had urged Moroz to do the same on 7 July).
 After the creation of a large coalition of majority composed of the Party of Regions, the Socialist Party of Ukraine and the Communist Party of Ukraine, Yanukovych became prime minister, and the other two parties were left in the wilderness.
-On 3 August 2006, Tymoshenko refused to sign the "Universal of National Unity" declaration initiated by president Yushchenko.
+On 3 August 2006, Tymoshenko refused to sign the "Universal of National Unity" declaration initiated by Yushchenko.
 The document, signed by Yushchenko, Yanukovych and leaders of Socialist and Communist parties, sealed Yanukovych's appointment as prime minister.
 Tymoshenko called it "the act of betrayal".
 In September 2006, Tymoshenko announced that her political force would be in opposition to the new government.
 Our Ukraine stalled until 4 October 2006, when it too joined the opposition.

 On 12 January 2007, a BYuT vote in the parliament overrode the president's veto of the "On the Cabinet of Ministers" law that was advantageous for the president.
 (In exchange, BYuT voted for the "On Imperative Mandate" and "On Opposition" laws).
 This vote was one of many steps undertaken by BYuT to ruin a fragile alliance between president Yushchenko and prime minister Yanukovych.